There are special options available to low-income people filing for bankruptcy. Find out if one is right for you.

 Filing a low income bankruptcy Chapter 7 case may the best option you have for getting out of debt.

-With Upsolve’s unique bankruptcy process, we can help you file a Chapter 7 low income bankruptcy case without an attorney.
-We understand that some individuals cannot afford to hire an attorney for assistance with a bankruptcy case.
-That is why we began our non-profit organization.
+With Upsolve’s unique bankruptcy tool, you can file a Chapter 7 low income bankruptcy case without hiring a bankruptcy lawyer.
+We understand that some individuals can't afford to hire an attorney for assistance with a bankruptcy case.
+That is why we created this non-profit organization.

 We want to help individuals just like you who need assistance in getting rid of debt, but who cannot afford to hire a Chapter 7 bankruptcy attorney.